jannikhuels/libhpng/README.md

 + [Energy Resilience Modeling for Smart Houses](http://eprints.eemcs.utwente.nl/26172/) Investigating a model of a home pv production system consisting of a local production and battery unit.
 Several battery management strategies are investigated in order to assess the survivability of the battery.
 In case grid-failures are taken into account there may be a chance that the battery is used in such a way that it prohibits the house from running out of power.
-+ [Assessing the Cost of Energy Independence](http://wwwhome.cs.utwente.nl/~jongerdenmr/papers/energycon_2016.pdf) Battery management strategies, that reserve power to ensure that the house is constantly powerd even in case of grid-failures, come at certain costs.
++ [Assessing the Cost of Energy Independence](http://wwwhome.cs.utwente.nl/~jongerdenmr/papers/energycon_2016.pdf) Battery management strategies, that reserve power to ensure that the house is constantly powered even in case of grid-failures, come at certain costs.
 A HPnG model is introduced that is used to weghing up these costs against the survivability probability of the battery management strategies.

 ## What is currently supported by HYPEG?
 + Simulation, even for multiple general transitions.